aharita/engineer-to-leader/docs/junior-to-senior/module-4/index.md

 *Data has gravity.
 Code is ephemeral.*

 You can redeploy code in 5 minutes.
 Moving 10TB of data takes days and gray hairs.
 Juniors treat the Database like a magic black box that accepts infinite requests.
-Seniors treat the Database like a fragile egg that everyone is trying to smash.
+Seniors treat the Database like a fragile egg that everyone is trying to smash with a hammer.

 * **Normalization:** Don't duplicate data unless you have a good reason (read performance).
 * **Indexing:** If you didn't add an index, you built a ticking time bomb.